ghernanbustos/ML-Classification-JournalSubmiss/README.md

 # Paper_machineLearning_project
-DataSets and Scripts related to Machine Learning ANN models
+This project contains all files used in research work "Extended method for Statistical Signal Characterization using moments and cumulants: Application to recognition of pattern alterations in pulse-like waveforms employing Artificial Neural Networks".
+- DataSets.
+- Classification Learner session files.
+- Matlab scripts.
+- Trained Machine Learning models.
+- Plots

-# Classification Learner, session and DataSets:
+## Classification Learner: Sessions and DataSets

-DataSets were generated and formated with App [link to project].
+The datasets were generated and formatted using the [App Name](link to project).
-Then imported to this project and desoredered with `shuffleDataBaseGen_<signalName>.m` script.
-This leads in three Training dataset encapsulated in `<signalName>_workspace.mat` file.
+They were then imported into this repository and randomized using the script `shuffleDataBaseGen_<signalName>.m`.
+This process produces three training datasets for Sinc, Gauss and Chirp signal encapsulated in the files named `<signalName>_workspace.mat`.

-Classification Learner Tool Box was used to train and test different ANN models.
-To check this out follow the next steps
+The MATLAB Classification Learner Toolbox was used to train and evaluate various artificial neural network (ANN) models.

-- Load the file `<signalName>_workspace.mat` in Matlab Workspace.
+### How to Reproduce the Workflow

+1. **Load the workspace file**
+   Open MATLAB and load the respective `<signalName>_workspace.mat` signal file.

+2. **Launch the Classification Learner Toolbox**
-- Open Classifier Learner Tool Box and then load the respective toolbox session from workspace, for instance, Sinc_30params_ClassificationLearnerSession_shuffleDataSet.mat when checking 30 parameter from Sinc signal.
+   Open the toolbox and load the corresponding session file from the workspace.
+   For example:
+   `Sinc_30params_ClassificationLearnerSession_shuffleDataSet.mat`
+   (for the Sinc signal with 30 parameters)

+3. **Explore trained models**
-- All trained models will be listed and ready to test.
-First, trained model parameters are avaible as shown in figure.
+   All trained models will be listed and ready for evaluation.
+   Model parameters are visible as shown in the figure.

+4. **Test with alternate datasets**
-- Then, go to Test label from tool box and load different dataset to test each trained model as shown in figure.
+   Navigate to the **Test** tab in the toolbox and load a different dataset to evaluate each trained model.
+   This step is also illustrated in the figure.

+5. **Repeat for each signal**
-- Do this for every signal loading the right session at 30 or 4 params.
+   Use the appropriate session file for each signal and parameter configuration (e.g., 30 or 4 parameters).

 <figure>
   <p align="center">